 Anything not already visible in the app is usually accessible with an upward or downward swipe, appearing neatly and organized on overlaying cards.
 You can swipe upward on an upcoming trip to view alternate route options.
 It’s a nice feature to have if, for instance, you happen to see that there’s traffic on your would-be route.
 And yes, the app can give you that traffic information, too.

 Apple has tried to make Maps as informative as possible and, in doing so, includes some really thoughtful details.
 If you click on a landmark, it usually brings up a card showing a picture, offering you directions, reviews (via Yelp, of course), and a link to Wikipedia to learn more about it.
 As well, if you zoom into a part of the map sufficiently far away from your actual location, it’ll show you that location’s local weather in the bottom-righthand corner.

 Apple Maps is focused on providing navigation.
 By comparison, Google is much more focused on places, which means that it’s able to provide both navigation as well as allowing you to simply use Google Maps like tourists would use paper maps as they explored their surroundings.

 When it comes to the actual map, though, there’s both good and bad news.
 The bad news is that Apple Maps just isn’t as robust as Google Maps (or Waze, for that matter, since it incorporates Google data).
-If you zoom into the same section of a large city on both Google and Apple Maps, Google’s map contains much better and more accurate data, particularly when it comes to the names and locations of businesses.
+If you zoom into the same section of a large city on both Google and Apple Maps, Google’s map contains more accurate data, particularly when it comes to the names and locations of businesses.

 Waze vs Google Maps vs Apple Maps — And the winner is…

 So who wins in the Waze vs Google Maps vs Apple Maps war?